Monument Wealth Management Articles

 3. Maximize the Benefits of a Historically High Exemption for Gift & Estate Taxes

-As of now, elevated lifetime gift and estate exemption amounts ($13.61M/person in 2024) are set to expire at the end of 2025 if Congress doesn’t act to extend them.
-I won’t opine on the likelihood of Congress passing anything to extend them, as it can truly be anyone’s guess.
-If you’ve accumulated significant wealth over your lifetime and you desire to see that wealth benefit the next generation with minimal tax impact, 2024 may be the year to take action or at least start developing a plan so that you understand how much your estate may grow over time and what options are available to you to reduce it in a way that allows you to balance your priorities.
+Regardless, if you’ve accumulated significant wealth over your lifetime and you desire to see that wealth benefit the next generation with minimal tax impact, 2025 may be the year to take action or at least start developing a plan so that you understand how much your estate may grow over time and what options are available to you to reduce it in a way that allows you to balance your priorities.
+Previous years have shown us how fast things could change – remember Build Back Better and the panic of 2021?

 • Annual gifting to loved ones while you are living can be a great way to reduce your estate over time while also seeing their enjoyment of the gift.
-In 2024, you can give up to $18,000 to any one individual ($36,000 for married couples) without filing a gift tax return.
+In 2025, you can give up to $19,000 to any one individual ($38,000 for married couples) without filing a gift tax return.

 • If providing funds for education for the next generation is important, 529 contributions can be a great way to earmark funds for that purpose and also make a sizable gift (5 years’ worth of the exclusion amount) all at once.

-5. Review Risks Beyond the Market
+5. Review Risks Beyond the Market: Insurance Policies

 Many people only think about stock market returns as a source of risk when it comes to meeting their financial goals.
 The reality is that everyday life presents risks that can change the financial picture overnight if they aren’t planned for and managed.
 While we can’t control what will happen to us, we can control how we protect ourselves against risk.
 If you haven’t looked at your insurance portfolio in a while (life, property, liability, disability, etc.) now would be a good time to brush off those policy documents and review them with a professional who has your best interest in mind.